Protocol for Confirmed or Suspected COVID-19 On Campus

 b.
 Report the Incident to the City of Philadelphia Department of Public Health

-When HR, Public Safety, or the Dean of Students’ Office receives a report of an individual who tested positive for COVID-19, they should share that information with the Office of General Counsel so that the OGC’s office can report the information regarding the exposed individual to the City of Philadelphia Department of Public Health at 215-685-5488.
+When the COVID Response Team receives a report of an individual who tested positive for COVID-19, they should share that information with the Office of General Counsel so that the OGC’s office can report the information regarding the exposed individual to the City of Philadelphia Department of Public Health at 215-685-5488.

 c.
 Contact Tracing